hasindu2008/cornetto/docs/toolkit.md

 ```

 Output:
-- `asm.windows.0.4.50kb.ends.bed`: telomeres at ends of contigs
+- `asm.windows.0.4.50kb.ends.bed`: telomeres at the ends of contigs
 - `stdout`: counts of number of contigs with 1 telomere at the end, 2 telomeres at the end, more than 2 telomeres at the end

 Example: